Why did you decide to start leading experiential travel tours?

 After traveling throughout the region myself for quite sometime I wanted to share my enthusiasm and knowledge with others.
 Keeping trips fresh and interesting for guests is a big part of the job.

 What are you most excited to share with tourists?

-What fears do you have about making your land and lifestyle more public?
+What fears do you have about making the lands where you lead and lifestyles of the people that you work with more public?

-What specifically about your culture/history/environment would be beneficial for a traveler to learn about before taking their trip?
+What specifically about the culture/history/environment of the area where you lead would be beneficial for a traveler to learn about before taking their trip?

 Certainly in Southeast Asia, many of the people outside of the large cities can be very conservative.
 It's good for people to have a little knowledge of the rights and wrongs when making introductions.
 The history here is very diverse, I feel there is a lot to learn.
 I have a personal interest in the history of the region and am still learning after many years here.
 We have excellent trip leaders who are able to supply a wealth of knowledge to our guests.